Solving Your 5 Biggest Retirement Concerns

 While this would be an additional cost over and above traditional Medicare, it provides additional benefits.
 It can be especially important if you’ll be doing a bit of international travel.
-You can also get more information on Medicare coverage and plan options on sites like eHealth.

 Also in the realm of medical coverages is long-term care insurance.
 The statistics are ugly.
 The coverage is expensive.
 The alternative of no coverage may be worse.

 If you’ll be single when you retire, a nursing home can deplete your assets.
 If you’re in a relationship, it can deplete assets needed for your significant other to maintain his or her standard of living.